5cw/6502/README.md

 Just like in the original instruction set, if loading or storing X in an addressing mode which references X, replace X with Y.

 ### **
-Added new pushes and pulls for X and Y. To push X, Y, or A to the stack, use the ST_ code and mode that would store them to themselves.
-To pull them from the stack, LD_ in mode xE.
-PHP and PLP can be conceptualized as if code Fx were STP and LDP, except since there's no mode that would push the process flags to themselves, PHP goes in the gap left by comparing Y to X (redundant to CXY).
+Added new pushes and pulls for X and Y. To push X, Y, or A to the stack, use the `ST_` opcode and mode that would store them to themselves.
+To pull them from the stack, `LD_` in mode `xE`.
+PHP and PLP can be conceptualized as if code Fx were `STP` and `LDP`, except since there's no mode that would push the process flags to themselves, PHP goes in the gap left by comparing Y to X (redundant to CXY).
 PLP is in the correct column, and they differ by only a bit!

 ```
 PHP F6 11110110